 Describing these four types of BJTs is straightforward using the concept of inheritance as supported by Dymola.
 Using inheritance, the internal components of the BJT can be described in a generic BJT model which can then be called upon to describe the NPN and PNP, vertical and lateral, BJTs specifically.
-Using this method, the following model describes the laterally diffused NPN BJT. model type (BJT) NPNlateral
+Using this method, the following model describes the laterally diffused NPN BJT.

+model type (BJT) NPNlateral

-{ Plug th e inte internal circuits toget
+Plug the e inte ernal circuits together.

 connect rbb from В to IntB

 connect rcc from С to IntC

 connect ree from IntE to Е

 connect dbc from IntB to IntC

 connect dbe from IntB to IntE

 connect dbs from IntB to IntS

 connect wire from S to IntS

 connect cbcx from В to IntC

 connect ibe0 from IntB to IntE

 connect ice0 from IntC to IntE

-end

-Models for the three other BJT types are contained in Appendix B. The model of the interface convention given previously is part of the generic BJT model as it is common across all BJT types.
+Models for the three other BJT types are contained in (Hild 1993).
+The model of the interface convention given previously is part of the generic BJT model as it is common across all BJT types.
 The rest of this generic BJT model is presented next.